Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Concentrate on Positives: Be aware of all the good aspects to your character even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of all the good aspects to the role in times of stress

-- Get help when you can Find a mentor to ask for guidance or colleagues for business assistance.
+- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for guidance.

 Overcommitting Workload